JoannaBy/Stylo-in-Galway/before_workshop.md

 You can also try to install 'stylo' another way, e.g. from Github or from a local file.
 To do so look at general instruction: https://github.com/computationalstylistics/stylo

 ### 3. Gephi
-You should already have it installed if you followed the installation of software needed for Meliha Hadzic's workshop.
+You should already have it installed if you followed the installation of software needed for Meliha Handzic's workshop.
 Otherwise, go to https://gephi.org/ and download Gephi.
 After installing it, run and check that the program opens.